shashank180287/spring-cloudconfig-learning/README.md

 # spring-cloudconfig-learning
-Learning project for Cloud Config
+This is the learning project for Spring Cloud Config.
+All my projects read properties from this config repository.